Introduction to dashboards

 -

-Finally, we want to move the weather card to the top left corner.
+Finally, to move the weather forecast card to the top left corner:

 - On the bottom of the card, select the number or use the minus button to enter

-. - Repeat this on other cards, if you want to move them around.
+1. - Change the number on the other cards, if you want to move them around.

 - When you are done, in the top right corner, select Done.